braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/sms_setup/sms_foundations.md

 ---
-nav_title: "Foundations of SMS"
+nav_title: "Short and Long Codes"
 page_order: 3
-description: "This article will walk you through the foundations of SMS at Braze during our onboarding process."
+description: "This article will walk you through the different types of short and long codes at Braze and how to begin applying for a short code.."
 page_type: reference
 tool:
   - Dashboard